The benefits of producing Quality Composts

 Fulfil conditions in local authority tenders

 Many local authorities require their biodegradable waste treatment contractors to produce Quality Compost.
-Such certification enables the input tonnage to the composting process to count towards recycling targets, comply with tender requirements or improve tender scores by producing certified Quality Compost and applying for certification.
+Certification to the CCS enables the input tonnage to the com¬posting process to count towards recycling targets, comply with tender requirements or improve tender scores by producing certified Quality Compost and applying for certification.

-Certified Quality Compost signifies that the compost was produced using an effective quality management system.
-This provides an assurance that the materials have a consistent quality and are safe and reliable to use.
+Certification signifies that the compost was produced using an effective quality management system.
+This provides assurance that the materials have a consistent quality and are safe and reliable to use.

-You may also be interested to see the graph comparing the cost of compost certification and deployment under waste management regulations.
+You may also be interested to see this graph comparing the cost of compost certification and deployment under waste management regulations.

 The Quality Compost status helps producers to promote the material, as it ensures that the product: